Getting in touch

 To find out more call luggage point on 0330 223 0893.

 Please note that oversized items will be charged at double the standard rate.

 Lost property is managed by luggage-point.
 You can search for your lost item on the 24 hour online database using the search facility.

 If you have lost something on a plane, please contact your airline.

 You can find more information on special assistance on our dedicated special assistance pages.

-If you or someone you are travelling with have a hidden disability, we will be happy to provide you with a lanyard which will discreetly identify you to airport staff as requiring additional support.
+If you or someone you are traveling with have a hidden disability, we will be happy to provide you with a lanyard that will discreetly identify you to airport staff as requiring additional support.

 Our front-line Security staff have been trained to recognise these lanyards and offer special assistance to passengers passing through the Security Search process.
 To obtain one, kindly check in with the special assistance desk on the ground floor in our main check-in area and they will also explain what we can do to help you on your journey.